Juanan4290/lendingClubLoanAnalysis/README.md

 The scope of the project is to develop a scoring system consisting of several machine learning models to predict whether a loan will be paid or not.

+_Note:_ English is not my native language, so sorry if you see any mistake and do not hesitate to let me know

 ## Repository Deployment

 The organization of the repository is divided into the following folders: